dc9865/enterprise-network-project/design/hsrp-design.md

 ## Objective
 Provide default gateway redundancy for all VLANs across Office A and Office B.
-This phase introduces first-hop redundancy only.
+This phase introduces first-hop redundancy.

 ---